Online Sunshine Logo

 (b) Each location and telephone number from which the solicitation is to be conducted.

-(c) The legal name and residence address of each person responsible for directing and supervising the conduct of the campaign.
+(c) The legal name and street address of each person responsible for directing and supervising the conduct of the campaign.

 (d) A statement as to whether the professional solicitor will at any time have custody of contributions.